-I suggest that you look at an interview as an opportunity to demonstrate your fit with a company.
+I suggest that you look at a job interview as an opportunity to demonstrate your fit with a company.

 Use the interview to explain why you indeed belong in that room.
-To make your case, use the following four parameters.
+To make your case strong in the job interview, use the following four parameters.

-A politically loaded term, colour is used as a qualifier in many contexts such as skin colour and furniture colour.
+A politically loaded term, color is used as a qualifier in many contexts such as skin color and furniture color.

-In this case, I am referring to furniture colour as the organizational culture of the company that is interviewing you.
-To understand the colour of the furniture in the room, research the company.
+In this case, I am referring to furniture color as the organizational culture of the company that is interviewing you.
+To understand the color of the furniture in the room, research the company.
 Start with the founders and read about their work and lives.
 Apart from the company website, read articles published about the company.

 This will lead you to other key players in the company, including the people running the division that you hope to join.

 Key questions to ask, while researching organization culture include: